ETHCF/swapboard/SECURITY.md

 1. **Token contracts are benign**: The contract trusts that ERC20 tokens behave correctly.
 Malicious tokens (e.g., tokens with transfer hooks, blacklists, or admin functions) can cause unexpected behavior or fund loss.

 2. **Users verify tokens**: The board does **not** check that token addresses have code.
-Makers are responsible for verifying tokenA and tokenB contract addresses and implementations before creating orders; takers must verify before filling.
-A non-contract or malicious token can make create/fill/cancel fail or cause fund loss.
+An EOA or empty address used as a token can make create, fill, or cancel fail.
+Makers must verify tokenA and tokenB before creating orders; takers must verify before filling.
+A malicious token can also cause fund loss.

 3. **Block timestamps are accurate**: Order creation time relies on block timestamps, which miners can manipulate within ~15 seconds.